zalyoung/gitlab-handbook/content/handbook/customer-success/professional-services-engineering/education-services/ilt-labs/gitlabsecurityessentialslab2.md

 1. Press **Enter** to take the default branch name.

-1. Select **Create MR** in the bottom left of the screen.
+1. Select **Create MR** in the bottom right of the screen.

 1. Select **Create merge request**.

 1. Wait for the pipeline in the merge request to complete.
 Refresh the page once completed to view the **Security Report**.

 1. Review the findings.
 You should no longer see the **GitLab Personal Token** issue in the security list.

 1. Select **Merge** to merge the security updates.